Jbarfield101/Blossom/README.md

 the active theme is set to `retro`.
 If no children are provided, the component automatically displays `/assets/logo.png` as a fallback.
 When a user uploads a video, it plays automatically on an endless loop.
 ## Configuration and optional features

-- **Paths:** ComfyUI is bundled and starts automatically, so no directory needs to be configured.
-The Python interpreter path is detected automatically but can be changed there if needed.
+- **Paths:** ComfyUI is bundled and starts automatically, so no directory setup is required.
+The Python interpreter path is detected automatically but can be changed if needed.
 - **Blender path:** If Blender is not on your system `PATH`, set the `BLENDER_PATH` environment variable to the Blender executable so `/objects/blender` can run scripts.